Jeff Gold: Music Business

 In 1981 he joined A&M Records as assistant to president Gil Friesen; he was later promoted to vice president of marketing & creative services and worked with The Police, Cat Stevens, Iggy Pop and Bryan Adams.
 Gold wrote liner notes and helped compile albums by Cat Stevens, Captain Beefheart, and The Flying Burrito Brothers, and was editor of the book "A&M Records: The First 25 Years".
 Gold art directed album covers for numerous artists including The Neville Brothers, Al Green, and John Hiatt, and in 1991 won a best album package Grammy Award for the Suzanne Vega album Days of Open Hand.

 In 1990 Gold joined Warner Bros.
-Records as senior vice president of creative services, working with artists including Seal, R.E.M., and the Red Hot Chili Peppers, and art directed album covers for artists including Prince, Miles Davis, Jimi Hendrix, Squeeze and New Order.
-He received Best Album Cover Grammy nominations for his work on packages for R.E.M, ZZ Top, and Paul Westerberg.
+Records as senior vice president of creative services, working with artists including Seal, R.E.M., and the Red Hot Chili Peppers, and art directed album covers for artists including Prince, Miles Davis, Jimi Hendrix, Squeeze He received Best Album Cover Grammy nominations for his work on packages for R.E.M, ZZ Top, and Paul Westerberg.
 He was an executive producer of the albums Stone Free: A Tribute to Jimi Hendrix (featuring Eric Clapton, Jeff Beck, Seal, and The Cure) and the soundtrack to the Howard Stern movie Private Parts.

 In 1991 Gold had the idea to include a Rock The Vote petition postcard supporting the Motor Voter Bill on the back of the longbox for R.E.M's Out of Time CD, resulting in thousands of postcards being delivered to the United States Senate, and lending critical support to the eventual passage of the National Voter Registration Act of 1993.
 The podcast 99% Invisible devoted an episode to the R.E.M longbox, noting "R.E.M.’s Out of Time is the most politically significant album in the history of the United States.
 Because of its packaging."

 In 1993, Gold helped Warner Bros.
 Records establish the first online presence for a major record label, with dedicated Warner areas on AOL and CompuServe, and later the first website for a record company.
 Gold was instrumental in the Warner/Elektra/Atlantic labels decision to sell cd's without the much maligned longbox, leading to an industry-wide phase-out.

 Gold was promoted to executive vice president/general manager of Warner Bros.
 Records in 1995, and left in 1998 in a management shakeup.